 The work environment, job activities or a specific incident must account for greater than 50% of the psychiatric injury (in the event of a violent act, only 35-40% must be shown to have been caused by work)

 The psychological disability cannot be a consequence of a physical injury (in this instance, workers’ compensation benefits received for a physical injury may cover psychological treatment)

 Determining the Extent of a Psychiatric Injury

 As you can see, psychological disability workers’ compensation cases are very tricky to navigate, especially when the damage is done over time compared to one traumatic incident.
 Psychiatric injuries are evaluated in California by using the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (Third Edition, Revised).
 California law also separates psychological disabilities into two different assessments.
 First is determining whether or not there is a psychiatric injury.
 Second is determining the amount of the psychological permanent disability as it pertains to your ability to work.

 Poor performance reviews and reprimands cannot be used to file a psychological disability workers’ compensation claim.
 Those are covered as “good faith personnel actions” and a natural part of any job.
 Many other factors will be taken under consideration to prove that the mental disorder was caused by a workplace incident or compounded by the job over time.

 The Benefits of Hiring a Workers’ Compensation Attorney

-Thomas F. Martin is a leading Orange County workers’ compensation lawyer who specializes in workers’ comp cases.
+Thomas F. Martin is a workers’ compensation lawyer in Orange County, CA who has helped many injured workers receive the benefits they deserved.
 You can trust him and his team to guide you through the claim process and fight for your best interests.
-Contact Thomas today to learn more about how he can help you get the workers’ comp benefits you deserve.
+Contact Thomas today to learn more about how he can help you get the workers’ compensation benefits you deserve.